Preparing Photos – Digital vs Paper Formats

 Q. What about preparing time capsule photos?
 Can we just put in a CD/DVD or a thumb drive, or do we need to print them out, too?
 And, if we print them out, what paper do we use?
 What ink?

 When preparing time capsule photos, provide paper versions of your digital formats, because those who open the capsule in the future need no separate or special device to read them.
 Our current media reading devices are likely to change within just a few years (remember VHS tapes?).
 To preserve either paper or digital items, see our archival supplies and preservation kits.

 Preparing time capsule photos – digital vs paper formats

 If you do use digital media and expect it to last a long time, pay attention to what it’s made out of.
 For instance, there are the gold discs whose material substrates are superior to the regular ones.
 Metal and plastic, the materials that make up the disc, degrade over time.

-When we started with the time capsule business, state of the art for media was the 3.25? floppy diskette and the Sony Beta videotape.
+When we started with the time capsule business, state of the art for media was the 3.25 inch floppy diskette and the Sony Beta videotape.
 Time flies and media formats change.
 You can assume there will be changes during the lifetime of your time capsule.
 Why not provide the paper formats in the first place?
 And go ahead, include the digital formats, too, because they will be interesting to look at in the future.
 It’s recapturing the information from the media that will be a challenge.
 So, include the paper and print versions.